koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_54_fas-free-alongside-ship-seller-buyer.md

-# FAS – Free Alongside ship Seller Buyer
+# Slide 54 of Lecture 2 contains information about FAS – Free Alongside ship Seller Buyer

 # The image in slide 54 of lecture 2 is a schematic representation of a supply chain process featuring various transportation and logistical elements: